Proposed Suspensions of Fourteen-Days or Less

 - If you need to request an extension of time to make your response to the agency proposed action, be sure the request is submitted to the deciding official in advance.
 Do not assume that no reply means the deciding official agreed to an extension.

 - If, at any point, you develop concerns and the union representative is unable to address your concerns, you may want to seek a qualified second opinion prior to replying to the proposed action.
 Such opinions are generally inexpensive with quick turnarounds and can provide invaluable recommendations and adjustments.

 - Finalize your written and/or oral responses and present to the deciding official.

 Employees facing discipline must be responsive to the agency notice.
 It is important affected employees act quickly and immediately begin preparing a reply as appropriate.
 Even if an employee does not intend to challenge the proposed action, an employee may effectively mitigate the proposed action to a lesser degree or achieve an alternative outcome.
-However, this will not likely happen if no reply is provided.
+However, this will not happen if no reply is provided.